This World War I Hero’s Courage Took Nearly 100 Years To Recognize [Opinion]

-Just as this week marks the 100th anniversary of the United States’ entry into World War I, this year would mark the 120th birthday of WWI hero Sgt.
+Just as this week marks the 100th anniversary of the United States’ entry into World War I, this year would mark the 120th birthday of WWI hero, Sgt.
 Henry Lincoln Johnson.
 While most Americans have never heard of this man, his story is quite possibly the most compelling soldier’s story you will ever hear and one which deserves to be told over and over again.

-In the wee hours of May 14, 1918, a German raiding party of at least two dozen soldiers operating in the Argonne Forest, set out to capture American soldiers.
+In the wee hours of May 14, 1918, a German raiding party of at least two dozen soldiers operating in the Argonne Forest set out to capture American soldiers.
 The Germans came upon a post occupied by Private Henry Johnson and Private Needham Roberts.
 Johnson was immediately wounded and Roberts was captured.
-Johnson then went after the German raiders, firing his French-made Lebel rifle until it jammed, then using it to club the enemy until it the butt broke in half.
+Johnson then went after the German raiders, firing his French-made Lebel rifle until it jammed, then using it to club the enemy until the butt broke in half.

 Johnson managed to grab a grenade from one of the Germans, which he threw into the raiders, killing several of them.
 He then pulled his knife and dragged the disabled Roberts back to their post, still fighting off Germans along the way.